thiwaK/preferred-gpu-changer/README.md

 Right-click on the executable file or its shortcut to open the context menu.
 You’ll see the following options

-**Temporary GPU Settings**
-These options apply only while the application is running.
+**Temporary GPU Settings:** These options apply only while the application is running.
 The settings revert to default once the application is closed:
+- `Power Saving`: Runs the application on the power-saving GPU.
 - `High Performance`: Runs the application on the high-performance GPU.
-- `Power Saving`: Runs the application on the power-saving GPU.

-**Permanent GPU Settings**
-These options set a permanent GPU preference for the application, lasting until changed via this menu or Windows Graphics Settings:
+**Permanent GPU Settings:** These options set a permanent GPU preference for the application, lasting until changed via this menu or Windows Graphics Settings:
 - `Default (Permanent)`: Resets the GPU preference to the system default.
+- `Power Saving (Permanent)`: Forces the application to always use the power-saving GPU.
 - `High Performance (Permanent)`: Forces the application to always use the high-performance GPU.
-- `Power Saving (Permanent)`: Forces the application to always use the power-saving GPU.

 **Note**: Temporary settings are ideal for one-time tasks, while permanent settings are useful for applications with specific GPU requirements.